[print_link]

 Solvent Reduction

 A good solvent plan will include methods to minimize solvent use.
-Once you know what you are using and how often you are using it, you can effectively track your reduction strategies.
+Once you know what you are using, where and how often you are using it, you can effectively track your reduction strategies.

-As part of your management plan, review automated solvent dispensers to be sure they are operating as intended.
-Review how employees are using solvent in their everyday tasks; spray, drip, wipe, dip, flush.
+As part of your management plan, review how employees use solvent in everyday tasks- spray, drip, wipe, dip, flush.
 Is regular preventive maintenance being done?
 Is the right chemical used for the task?
 Are wipes put in the correct container?
 Are wipes wrung after use?

-Careful planning and some extra employee training can reap huge benefits – improved health and safety, reduced costs, pollution prevention, and less regulatory compliance, to name a few.
+Careful planning and extra employee training can reap huge benefits – including improved health and safety, pollution prevention, cost savings, reduced downtime, and less regulatory compliance.

 Here are some helpful tips on how to reduce your solvent usage:

-- Remove excess ink from surfaces or equipment with a scraper or spatula before wiping with a shop rag.
+- Remove excess ink from surfaces with a scraper before wiping with a shop towel.

-- Squeegee or wipe surfaces clean before washing with solvent.
+- Wipe surfaces clean before washing with solvent.

 - Use precise measuring and pour in a funnel to reduce splashing or spraying.

-- Keep storage containers tightly closed and away from heat to avoid evaporation and pressure buildup.
+- Keep storage containers tightly closed and away from heat to avoid evaporation.

 Solvent Reuse